typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 I contacted many people who could help me materially or by critiquing my project.

-This is common advice, but people usually don't take it seriously.
 The key is being patient and not coming off as desperate.
 Follow up every two weeks if you've had near-term contact, one month if you haven't.

 ### Cold email guidelines